 Is there financial assistance available?

 Our staff is continuously working to fund more than 50% of the people who come to Global Youth Village.
-International participants such as those from Iraq and Indonesia are fully funded by the US State Department.
 We raise general scholarship funds (approximately $12,000) every year that are used to provide partial scholarships to US youths who would not normally be able to attend a program such as this.
-All of these measures allow us to say that the program population is truly representative of the global expereince.
+All of these measures allow us to say that the program population is truly representative of the global experience.
 You can find out if you are eligible for assistance.
 Most assistance is allocated in February.

 How do people get to Global Youth Village?